uccser/cs-field-guide/README.md

 The following parameters may be used to alter the generation process:
 - `--ignore-pip`: Bypasses the installation of dependencies using pip.
-- `--pdf`: Include generation of pdf version of the field guide.
+- `--pdf`: Include generation of PDF version of the field guide.
+- `--pdf-only`: Only generate PDF version of the field guide.

 ## Bugs and feature requests